zoe-pith/pith-site/README.md

 * refreshed contact page with email links and instagram
 * figure out event page
 * most recent menu link on about page
-* horizontal menu on computer, vertical menu on phone
-* on computer, menu only appears when you have recently moused
 * set up google analytics